How to Become a Real Estate Agent in Florida

 Do you want to become a Florida real estate agent?
-Real estate is a fascinating career where you’re out meeting people, touring houses, analyzing markets, and staging homes.
-It can be rewarding guiding people through the biggest financial investment of their lives.
+Real estate is a fascinating career where you're out meeting people, touring houses, analyzing markets, and staging homes.
+It can be rewarding to guide people through the biggest financial investment of their lives.
 You can even help dreams come true.

-In Florida, there are real estate sales associate licenses and real estate broker licenses.
+In Florida, there are both sales associate licenses and broker licenses.
 Sales associates work for an affiliated broker, often as an independent contractor, who trains them, supervises their activities, and pays them commissions from completed sales.
 Two years of experience as a sales associate is one of the requirements for becoming a broker.

-So, how do you become a Florida sales associate?
-The simple answer is take a course, pass a test, and get a license.
+So, how do you become a real estate agent?
+The simple answer is taking a pre-license course, passing a test, and finding a broker to work under.
 The long answer is a little more complicated.